 TL;DR: After months exploring multi-agent orchestration with OpenClaw and Lobster, I hit a wall: no existing tool offered simple declarative spec + runtime-agnostic execution + first-class control flow.
-So I designed duckflux — a minimal YAML-based workflow DSL with loops, conditionals, parallelism, and events built in.
-The spec is done (v0.2), a Go CLI runner is working, and the next step is integrating it as the orchestration engine inside OpenClaw.
+So I designed duckflux, a minimal YAML-based workflow DSL with loops, conditionals, parallelism, and events built in.
+The spec is now at v0.7, the TypeScript runtime ships as a CLI (

 This article is the third in a series about building deterministic multi-agent development pipelines.
 If you're joining now, here's the short version.

 In the second article, I zoomed out.
-The problem wasn't just orchestration — it was multi-agents × multi-projects × multi-providers × multi-channels.
+The problem wasn't just orchestration, it was multi-agents x multi-projects x multi-providers x multi-channels.
 I compiled a dataset of agent configuration formats across providers, proposed the Monoswarm pattern (a monorepo layout for managing agent swarms), and identified the still-missing piece: an orchestration layer that ties agent events to workflow transitions across projects.

 Both articles ended with the same conclusion: we need a proper workflow DSL.